 Table of Contents

-- How to treat face allergies and itchy red rash naturally?
+- How to treat & soothe allergic reaction on face & itchy red rash naturally?
+(Causes, Symptoms & Testing)

 - What are the causes of Face Allergies?

 - What are the symptoms and effects of face allergies?

 - How can you get to know what kind of allergies you may be vulnerable to?

 - Which method of allergy testing is the best?